 Explore and discover the Roman Colosseum and the Arch of Constantine, discover the Vatican, the smallest independent state in the world; throw a coin in the Trevi Fountain, marvel at the Pantheon, sit on the Spanish Steps, wander the Piazzas, eat the best gelato, climb Palatine Hill, walk the Ancient Appian Way and so much more!

-The proximity of the city of Naples (Napoli) to the Vesuvius gives its inhabitants a certain edge.
-Its reputation as the most vibrant city in Italy can be a double-edged sword, explaining why some tourists like it and some hate it outright.
-Nonetheless, the charm of Naples resides in its narrow streets with numerous ancient churches, street markets, cafes, bars and restaurants, all leading to a cacophony of sounds and images embodying the spirit of the Italian South.
+Naples reputation as the most vibrant city in Italy can be a double-edged sword, explaining why some tourists love it and others hate it outright.
+As far as Italian cliches go, Naples seems to encapsulate them all, from the home of pizza and gelato to mandolin playing musicians.
+Nonetheless, the charm of Naples resides in its narrow streets, ancient churches, street markets, cafes, bars and restaurants, all contributing to the cacophony of sounds and images embodying the spirit of the Italian South.

 Visit and discover the Ancient Ruins of Pompeii, Climb Mount Vesuvius, sail to the Island of Capri, explore the Nativity Markets, visit the National Archaeological Museum, the Secret Underground World and the San Gennaro Catacombs, visit the Ruins of Herculaneum, enjoy the Piazzas of the city, and so much more.

-Amalfi Town is a jewel of a picturesque seaside resort that has an ideal climate, breathtaking views and unique natural beauties plus the most vibrant, typical Italian atmosphere.
-It is a graceful place with its cluster of white buildings which amble up the hillside from the water rather than clinging vertically to it like the other towns in the area, making it a bit easier to walk around.
-The city starts at the water`s edge with a pretty promenade along the Mediterranean and a marina full of colorful boats and their international flags.
+Amalfi Town is a jewel of a seaside resort that has an ideal climate, breathtaking views and unique natural beauty, plus the most vibrant, typical Italian atmosphere.
+Its cluster of white buildings amble up the hillside from the water rather than clinging vertically to it like the other towns in the area, making it a bit easier to walk around.
+The city starts at the water's edge with a pretty promenade along the Mediterranean and a marina full of colorful boats.
 The focal point of the historic center is the Piazza del Duomo, in front of the striking cathedral.
-The piazza is clustered with sidewalk cafes and elegant shops, sixty steps lead to the church with its the Byzantine style structure that bears Moorish-influenced arches and decoration.
+The piazza offers sidewalk cafes and elegant shops.

-Visit and explore the Emerald Grotto is one of Amalfi's natural wonders, at Cape Conca as well as the Convento di San Francesco and so much more.
+Visit and explore the Piazza del Duomo and the cathedral, the Emerald Grotto at Cape Conca as well as the Convento di San Francesco and so much more.

-The proximity of the city of Naples (Napoli) to the Vesuvius gives its inhabitants a certain edge.
-Its reputation as the most vibrant city in Italy can be a double-edged sword, explaining why some tourists like it and some hate it outright.
-Nonetheless, the charm of Naples resides in its narrow streets with numerous ancient churches, street markets, cafes, bars and restaurants, all leading to a cacophony of sounds and images embodying the spirit of the Italian South.
+Naples reputation as the most vibrant city in Italy can be a double-edged sword, explaining why some tourists love it and others hate it outright.
+As far as Italian cliches go, Naples seems to encapsulate them all, from the home of pizza and gelato to mandolin playing musicians.
+Nonetheless, the charm of Naples resides in its narrow streets, ancient churches, street markets, cafes, bars and restaurants, all contributing to the cacophony of sounds and images embodying the spirit of the Italian South.

 Visit and discover the Ancient Ruins of Pompeii, Climb Mount Vesuvius, sail to the Island of Capri, explore the Nativity Markets, visit the National Archaeological Museum, the Secret Underground World and the San Gennaro Catacombs, visit the Ruins of Herculaneum, enjoy the Piazzas of the city, and so much more.